marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 4,0,1,0,0,1,1,wildebeest,
 ```

-## Filter Annotations with Subject Data
+## Filter Annotations with Subject Data (Optional)

-To retain only annotations of a specific set of subjects (for example a season) run the following code:
+To retain only annotations of a specific set of subjects (for example a season) run the following code.
+This is normally not necessary if a 'filter_by_season' was specified when extracting classifications.

 ```
 python3 -m zooniverse_exports.select_annotations \